LuloDev/LuloDev/README.md

 ## 📫 How to Reach Me

-You can connect with me via [LinkedIn](https://www.linkedin.com/in/juandiegost) or [Twitter](https://twitter.com/SeniorByteDev).
+You can connect with me via [Twitter](https://twitter.com/lulo_dev).
 I'm always up for a chat about technology, coding, or anything interesting!